5l1v3r1/QA-rtcamp/README.md

-# QA-rtcamp

 # Description
 This Reoositories contain automation & Manual Testing Test Case with their issues and all the test case of automation is devlope using the famous automation tool codeception.

+### Codeception

+Codeception is a modern full-stack testing framework for PHP.
+Inspired by BDD, it provides an absolutely new way of writing acceptance, functional and even unit tests.
+Powered by PHPUnit.

+### How To Setup All the Stuff

 ### Test Cases